jagal1910/xray-custom-integration-demo/DETAILED.md

 This project uses [Go Modules](https://blog.golang.org/using-go-modules) to manage dependencies.
 This file defines dependencies.

+### Go Version

+Ensure you have a golang version that can use Go Modules.
+The minimum version is `go1.11`.

+`go version`

 ### Artifactory Setup

 Navigate to repository settings in the Admin panel by selecting the type of the repository you want to expose to XRay.